lywang1016/PokerAI/README.md

 ## Todo list
 ### Framework
 - Get a nice GUI (Maybe not able to have it quickly.
-But it's OK since the project target on build AI algorithms, not a platform to serve human players.
+But it's OK since the project targets on build AI algorithms, not a platform to serve human players.
 However, it is good to have one.
 Nothing to lose.)

 ### AI developent
 - Maybe can find some method in common and implement first.
-- A rule based AI as baseline
+- A rule based AI as baseline.